beshungh/Sales-Supply-Chain-Analysis/README.md

  - Identify products with the highest and lowest discounts.
  - What is the total shipping cost for each region?
  - Calculate the average shipping cost for different categories.
- - Analyze the distribution of orders based on priority.
+ - Analyse the distribution of orders based on priority.
  - Calculate the average profit for different order priorities.
  - Determine the percentage of returned orders.
  - Identify the products with the highest return rates.